About the future flood maps

 2. How do the Future flood maps account for climate change?

-The future flood maps were developed using the same modelling and mapping approaches as the Present Day flood maps but with revisions to the peak river flow and sea levels based on projections for a single future scenario for the 2080s.
+The future flood maps were developed using the same modelling and mapping approaches as the present day flood maps but with revisions to the peak river flow, rainfall intensity and sea levels each based on projections for one future scenario for time periods towards the end of this century.
+More information on the time horizons used is described below.

 The impact of climate change on flood risk will depend on how much global action there is to reduce greenhouse gas emissions and on the characteristics of a local area.
 SEPA’s future flood maps currently represent one possible future, however there are uncertainties regarding emissions and climate response which mean changes in flood risk could be smaller or larger than those shown.